arafaysaleem/covid_tracker/README.md

 <img src="Readme_files/precautions_screen.png" width="260" height="538"/>&nbsp;&nbsp;&nbsp;<img src="Readme_files/myths_screen.png" width="260" height="538"/>
 </div>

-## Future Features
+## To Do

-  - Drawer for easier navigation
-  - Onboarding screens
-  - Login authentication using Firebase
-  - Maps API to detect nearby danger spots

-*Feel free to fork and contribute to include these features.* ❤︎
+Here is a list of items that still need to be implemented for this project:

+1. Find new API to draw data from
+2. Add future features (listed above)
+3. Insert comments into code for future contributors
+4. Create plan to have first version on the Android app store
+5. Continue IOS version

 ## Further Information

 Currently, this app is not available for public download on the Android app store.
-However, if you would like to see how the current features work, we recommend these steps:
+However, if you would like to see the current features, we recommend these steps:

 1. Download [Android Studio](https://developer.android.com/studio)
 2. Clone this repository
 3. Use the Android Studio emulator, which has options to view the app on different phones/tablets [Run apps on the android Emulator](https://developer.android.com/studio/run/emulator).

-If anyone would like to add other ways of viewing the app in its current state, contributions are always welcome.

-As mentioned previously, this application is only available for Android devices.
-However, we are working to include an IOS version.
+We are working to include an IOS version.
 You can find the working folder for the IOS version under "ios".

 ## Contribute

 To contribute, fork the repository and push the changes to the **master** branch.
 Then submit a pull request for merging with the source.
 If your code passes the review and checks it will be merged into the master branch.

-## To Do

-1. Find new API to draw data from
-2. Add future features (can be found above)
-3. Insert comments into code for future contributors
-4. Create plan to have first version on the Android app store
-5. Continue with IOS version

-## Feedback

-Feel free to send us feedback on [Twitter](https://twitter.com/gitpointapp) or [file an issue](https://github.com/arafaysaleem/covid_tracker/issues/new).
-Feature requests are always welcome.

-## 📝 License
+## License

 Licensed under the [MIT License](./LICENSE).

+## Contact

+Contact us on [Twitter](https://twitter.com/gitpointapp) or [file an issue](https://github.com/arafaysaleem/covid_tracker/issues/new).